 approval means the Board has given its approval;

-non-residential lot does not include a lot that has on it a building that is used, or suitable to be used, for residential purposes, or a lot depicted on a strata plan unless it is a lot in a survey-strata scheme;

 water means water supplied by the Board.

 [By-law 1A inserted in Gazette 1 Apr 2008 p.
-1287.]
+1287; amended in Gazette 28 Sep 2010 p.
+5061.]

 1. Trespassing Prohibited

 Trespassing within the fenced-off ground adjacent to or reserved for Water Supply Works, or the entering without proper authority of any waterworks not open to the public, shall not be permitted.